 Ski Cooper – Lake County

-While the base village lacks overnight accommodations, downtown Leadville is only a 15 minutes drive.
-There is a base lodge though with the typical ski rentals and grab-and-go cafeteria.
+While the base village lacks overnight accommodations, downtown Leadville is only a 15-minute drive.
+There is a base lodge though with the typical ski rentals and a grab-and-go cafeteria.
 If you need a beer they got you covered too!
 This is skiing the way it was meant to be – fun and affordable.

 Only twenty miles from Copper Mountain via Vail Pass, is the largest resort in the state, at 5,289 acres.
 Vail has everything.
 Its iconic back bowls are the stuff of dreams on a powder day.
 Plus, it’s on the Epic Pass so maybe you have one and can ski for free.